-The Sydney Opera House is Sydney’s most recognisable asset.
+The Sydney Opera House is Sydney’s most recognisable asset and a cornerstone of Sydney architecture.
 Every time we return to Sydney and we see it, we’re home.
 The story behind the commissioning and construction of the Sydney Opera House is a narrative that leaves few participants with any honour in the creation of one of the world’s most recognisable structures.

 The participant who comes out with the most dignity is the Opera House’s Danish architect, Jørn Oberg Utzon.
 We knew about Utzon and his heartbreaking story, but it wasn’t until we recently did a tour with Sydney architect Eoghan Lewis, director of Supple Design, who runs Sydney Architecture Walks, that Utzon’s story was vividly and somewhat tragically brought to life.

 We’ll be bringing you a review of that walk very soon, but in the meantime, meet passionate Sydney architect and Utzon authority, Eoghan Lewis to talk about Sydney architecture.

 Q. Sydney architecture in a nutshell.